mmz-srf/letsencrypt-dynect-hook/README.md

 Usage
 =====

-Make sure you have set the following environment variables
+Make sure you have set the following environment variables in a .env file in the same directory as these scripts.
-- export CERTBOT_CUSTOMER_NAME=your-dynect-customer-name
+- CERTBOT_CUSTOMER_NAME=your-dynect-customer-name
-- export CERTBOT_API_KEY=your-api-key
+- CERTBOT_API_KEY=your-api-key
-- export CERTBOT_API_PASS=your-api-password
+- CERTBOT_API_PASS=your-api-password

 Then call certbot or certbot-auto